ugoviti/izopen/README.md

 NB. by default this configuration is enabled:
 `helper_opts[ssh]="-o StrictHostKeyChecking=no -o CheckHostIP=no"`
-WARNING: it involves security concerns, but are required by sshpass for the first time to a new host.
+WARNING: it involves security concerns, but is required by sshpass when connecting for the first time to a new host.
 If you dont't want use these options enabled, disable from your user config file.